robinmonjo/website/content/resume.md

 ## Interests

-- **Sports:** Practicing skiing, running, cycling and hiking.
+- **Sports:** Practicing skiing, running, cycling and hiking. <a href="https://www.strava.com/athletes/142326314" target="_blank" rel="noopener noreferrer">Follow me on Strava</a>.
 Following: tennis, soccer, cycling and more.
 - **Theoretical Physics:** Hobbyist with a keen interest in general relativity and quantum physics.
 - **Computer Science:** Naturally passionate about the field 😋.